My mother Helen Bennett née Ritchie's family from Australia/Scotland

 He enrolled to study architecture at Cape Town University in 1946.

-John’s first job was with Ayers, Wilson and Parker in Bulawayo in January 1950 and lived in Hillside.
+John’s first job after qualifying was with Ayers, Wilson and Parker in Bulawayo in January 1950 and they lived in Hillside.
 He moved to Salisbury in September to join Ross McKenzie, van Heerden and Hardford.

 In 1960 the Australian government wanted architects so John applied.
 The family moved to Australia in January 1961 and Pat was with him with David, Jocelyn, Peter and Mark.
 John worked in Sydney for two years then moved to Bathurst where Andrew was born.